-After the midterm, we will be using Microsoft Visual Studio/C++ (Community Edition) for Windows users and Xcode for Mac users.
+After the midterm, we will be using Eclipse for both Windows and Mac.
 Our F2F students will find that our classroom is equipped with one computer per student and these computers (PCs) have an IDE installed on them.
 You are, however, welcome to bring your personal laptops to class and use them.
-I can help you with issues with either of the two IDEs above.
-In addition, we may also have access to a Unix/Linux command line environment where you can compile and run your programs using g++.
-Again, this is an environment where I will be able to help you.
+In addition, we may also have access to a Unix/Linux command line environment where you can compile and run your programs using command line binaries.
+This is also an environment where I will be able to help you.
 If you are facile on another IDE, you are welcome to use that, instead.
-However, my assistance in the forums regarding compiler specifics will be limited to Visual Studio, Xcode and Linux/g++.
+However, my assistance in the forums regarding compiler specifics will be limited to Eclipse.